top of page

 Besides his experience with dogs, Tomas is the man for all things manual at Dog Rescue Auktsjaur:

-He built the entire facility himself – from fencing the property and constructing the heated doghouse to the sturdy kennels for Nordic breeds that withstand wind, snow, and cold.
+He built the entire property himself – from fencing in the land and constructing the heated doghouse to the sturdy kennels for Nordic breeds that withstand wind, snow, and cold.
 Whatever needs planning, building, or maintenance, Tomas ensures that both people and dogs feel safe and comfortable here.

 Our dogs: